nabee1mahmood/Distributed-Final-Project/README.md

 # Distributed CouchDB NoSQL Cluster

 ### Introduction
-This was a final project in our distributed system course where we got into groups and  the goal was to create a distributed system using OpenSuSE Linux, and each team was given a NoSQL system and we had to use CRUD operations (Create, Read, Update, and Delete).
+This project was completed as the final project for our **Distributed Systems** course.
+We worked in teams to design and deploy a **distributed system on OpenSUSE Linux**, where each team was assigned a **NoSQL database**.
+The system was required to support full **CRUD operations (Create, Read, Update, and Delete)** through an application interface, demonstrating core distributed systems concepts such as data distribution, replication, and fault tolerance.

 Our team was assigned CouchDB, a distributed NoSQL database designed for high availability, fault tolerance, offline functionality, and multi-master replication.
 We deployed a multi-node CouchDB cluster using Docker, allowing data to be automatically replicated and sharded across multiple nodes.
 A frontend application interacts with the cluster through a single entry point, demonstrating a distributed system.

 ### Tools and Technologies Used
+- **Docker**
+  Used to containerize CouchDB nodes.

+- **CouchDB**
+  A distributed NoSQL database used to store JSON documents with built-in support for replication, sharding, and multi-master architecture.

+- **PouchDB**
+  Used for **offline-first storage**, allowing data to be stored locally when offline.

+- **NGINX**
+  Used for routing incoming CRUD requests to the appropriate CouchDB node and acting as a single access point for the cluster.

-- Docker:
+- **OpenSUSE Linux**
-- PouchDB: (used for offline storage)
-- NGINX (used for the web server to direct when an operation was requested to send it to the correct container
+  The primary operating system used for the development and deployment of the distributed system.